roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.17](/assets/images/posts/family-overview-17.png)

 A group of very defense-oriented ornithischians, Thyreophora (meaning “shield bearer”) includes the plate-backed stegosaurs and the tank-like ankylosaurs.
 Stegosaurs had their heyday in the Late Jurassic, while ankylosaurs were at their most diverse in the Late Cretaceous, 100 million years later.
-Famous examples of stegosaurs include *Stegosaurus*, *Gigantspinosaurus*, and *Kentrosaurus*.
+Famous examples of stegosaurs include *Stegosaurus*, *Gigantspinosaurus*, and *Dacentrurus*.
 Famous exmaples of ankylosaurs include *Ankylosaurus*, *Euoplocephalus*, and *Borealopelta*.

 ![fig-4.4](/assets/images/posts/Alcovasaurus.png)